Sage's Sanctum

 Dungeoneering

-When exploring a dungeon, you’ll need to choose a marching order.
-This determines who is walking in front of who when you enter a door or trigger a trap.
-Not all traps will trigger on the first person to walk in, but they tend to be the most in danger.
-You can change marching order at any time but establish a default to be used in most situations.
+When exploring a Dungeon, you’ll need to choose a Marching Order.
+This determines who is walking in front of who when you pass through a door or trigger a trap.
+Not all traps will trigger on the first person in the marching order, but this position does tend to be the most dangerous.
+You can change the marching order at any time, but establishing a default to be used in most situations is necessary as there may be situations where who is front matters.

-You can fully investigate a room, which usually takes 30 minutes.
-Fully investigating a room reveals any hidden information, traps, or secret rooms, but not their mechanisms.
+You can fully investigate an average sized room in 30 minutes.
+Fully investigating a room reveals any hidden information, traps, or secret rooms, but not necessarily their mechanisms.

 Types of Dungeons

-There are three types of dungeons in Revolver.
-Minor, Major, and Calamitous dungeons.
+There are three types of Dungeons in Revolver.
+Minor, Major, and Calamitous Dungeons.
 They are defined by their size and whether or not they contain a Calamity or random encounters.
-Smaller dungeons are safer, but larger dungeons reward more experience.
+Smaller Dungeons are safer, but larger Dungeons reward more experience and often guard more exciting loot.

 Dungeon Size Features Exp